Table of Contents

 View/Go to Org file

 Display the original location of the item in another window.
-With prefix arg, make sure that the entire entry is made visible in the outline, not only the heading.
+With a prefix argument, make sure that drawers stay folded.

 Display original location and recenter that window.